 Coupon payments that the Fund receives from inflation-indexed securities are included in the Fund's gross income for the period during which they accrue.
 Any increase in principal for an inflation-indexed security resulting from inflation adjustments is considered by Internal Revenue Service (IRS) regulations to be taxable income in the year it occurs.
 For direct holders of an inflation-indexed security, this means that taxes must be paid on principal adjustments, even though these amounts are not received until the bond matures.
 By contrast, if the Fund or the Investment Funds hold these securities, they distribute both interest income and the income attributable to principal adjustments each quarter in the form of cash or reinvested shares (which, like principal adjustments, are taxable to shareholders).
-It may be necessary for the Fund or the Investment Funds to liquidate portfolio positions, including when it is not advantageous to do so, in order to make required distributions.
+It may be necessary for the Fund or the Investment Funds to liquidate portfolio positions, including when it is not advantageous to do so, in order to make required distributions in years in which the Fund qualifies as a RIC.